nfilzi/rails-inertia-talk/slides.md

 ---
 # You can also start simply with 'default'
 theme: "default"
+fonts:
+  sans: "Epilogue"
 # random image from a curated Unsplash collection by Anthony
 # like them? see https://unsplash.com/collections/94734566/slidev
 background: "assets/main-cover.webp"
 # some information about your slides (markdown enabled)
-title: nantes.rb | inertia x rails 101
+title: nantes.rb | inertia x rails = 🔥
 info: |
   ## Basics of inertia.js used in a rails app
 # apply unocss classes to the current slide